-Position of individual(s) Please explain Chief Executive Officer (CEO) The highest level of responsibility with respect to the oversight of climate-related issues lies with one of our three Co-CEOs, who is a member of the Management Board.
-The Management Board as a whole provides guidance on specific sustainability and climate change topics and receives updates at least twice a year about the overall progress with relation to our sustainability strategy.
-In 2019, the Co-CEO also chaired the Environmental Steering Committee, which was responsible for managing, among others, climate-related issues in 2019 and met on a bi-annual basis.
-With the launch of our new sustainability strategy in Q4 2019, we adjusted our governance structure and transitioned the responsibility for climate-related issues towards the Carbon Action Goal Group as part of the Sustainability Forum.
-The Co-CEO is also chairman of the Sustainability Forum.
-The Co-CEO relays information from the Committee to the Board during Board meetings, if necessary.
-Two climate-related key decisions made by the Co-CEO in 2019 were i) the setting of science-based targets in conjunction with committing to being carbon neutral in our own operations and all deliveries and returns, and ii) the adoption of our new sustainability strategy do.MORE.
+Position of Please explain individual(s) Chief The highest level of responsibility with respect to the oversight of climate-related issues lies with one of our Co-CEOs, who is a member of the Management Board.
+The Management Board as a Executive whole provides guidance on specific sustainability and climate change topics and receives updates about the overall progress with relation to our sustainability strategy on a monthly basis.
+The Co- Officer CEO is also chairman of the Sustainability Forum, which is the highest decision-making body for climate-related issues.
+It serves as the overarching steering committee, keeps the necessary strategic (CEO) oversight and ensures progress against Zalando's sustainability targets, including the climate targets.
+Two climate-related key decisions made by the Co-CEO in 2020 were i) defining two science- based targets in line with the 1.5 C degree Paris Agreement (after committing to setting targets in 2019) and ii) raising our sustainable product target from generating 20% of Zalando's GMV with more sustainable fashion to 25% until 2023, while continuing to raise the bar on eligibility criteria, including environmental criteria.
 In both instances, the Co-CEO was actively involved in the development process by guiding the reviewing of the content and targets of the strategy.